Receivers for low-bandwidth optical (through-the-air) communications

 After the test with 54 Megohms of feedback resistance, I changed the Figure 3 circuit to use a 148 Megohm feedback resistor.
 (The VK7MJ circuit did not have sufficient gain to permit resistors higher than about 60 Meg to work properly.)
 I noted nearly identical performance with the 148 Meg resistor as obtained with the 54 Meg resistor in terms of signal/noise ratio, indicating that the sensitivity was likely being limited by the performance of the photodiode and/or the JFET.
 I did note, however, that with the 148 Meg feedback resistor, the noise performance was more strongly affected by the setting of R11, the bias resistor, than it was with a 54 Meg feedback resistor, and that there seemed to be a wider degree of component-related performance variation: This has the implication that with the careful selection of the lowest-noise components and the optimal setting of R11, better performance may be obtained with the 148 Meg resistance than with Rf=54 Meg.

-Comment: With a 54 Megohm feedback resistor, the -1dB bandwidth of each receiver was about 30 kHz, but the receiver in Figure 3 dropped to about 8 kHz or so when Rf was increased to 148 Meg.
+With a 54 Megohm feedback resistor, the -1dB bandwidth of each receiver was about 30 kHz, but the receiver in Figure 3 dropped to about 8 kHz or so when Rf was increased to 148 Meg.
 Given the results of these tests, there is likely to be little benefit of using a feedback resistor of higher than 50-60 Meg unless very careful component selection is made.

 Evolution of another receiver circuit:

-Having done these tests, I though back again to the K3PGP circuit (Figure 1) and wondered about its performance.
-In my original tests, I noted that while this circuit provided excellent sensitivity, its frequency response was, by itself, somewhat unusable for speech owing to a 6dB/octave R/C rolloff that began at 200 Hz or so.
+Having done these tests, I thought back again to the K3PGP circuit (Figure 1) and wondered about its performance.
+In my original tests I noted that while this circuit provided excellent sensitivity, its frequency response was, by itself, somewhat unusable for speech owing to a 6dB/octave R/C rolloff that began at 200 Hz or so.
 Despite the rolloff, I wondered what the signal/noise ratio would be for a signal detected with this circuit and, more importantly, if it would be better or worse (and by how much) than that of the VK7MJ circuit in Figure 2.

 Figure 5: